geekinc/common-document-generation-service/README.md

-# Common Document Generation Service
+# Common Document Generation Service (Serverless Framework)

 This is a flexible serverless API to generate documents based on data and templates.
 It is built using the Serverless Framework.